 The IP portfolio for the GLP-1r program includes issued patents in over 35 countries and regions, including the U.S., Europe, Japan, Canada, Australia, and China, directed to TTP273 as a composition of matter.
 The issued U.S. patent covering TTP273 as a composition of matter will expire no earlier than 2030, but may expire as late as 2035, if we obtain and apply the maximum possible extension under the Hatch-Waxman Act following approval.
 Patents covering TTP273 as a composition of matter outside the United States will expire no earlier than 2030 and may expire much later as a result of patent term extensions based on patent office delays, regulatory delays, or a combination thereof.
-The IP portfolio for TTP273 also includes patent families covering crystalline, non-crystalline, and salt forms of TTP273, synthetic precursors to, and method of manufacture of TTP273, as well as combinations of TTP273 and metformin, and dosage regimens of TTP273.
+The IP portfolio for TTP273 also includes patent families covering crystalline, non-crystalline, and salt forms of TTP273.
 These additional patent families have expiration dates ranging from 2032 through potentially 2040.